 By 1845 direct trade between the two northern regions of the United States was well established and broke the Louisiana river monopoly on western trade.
 However, increasing imports of southern cotton helped New Orleans retain its status as a leading antebellum port.

 Amazingly, some of Louisiana’s most prosperous planters and farmers were free African Americans, who were also among the wealthiest in the South.
 At that time, they were the owners of more property than free blacks in any other state.
-Free blacks also played an important role in the New Orleans economy, as many owned successful businesses or engaged in the professions and amassed substantial estates that included real, personal, and slave property.
+Free blacks also played an important role in the New Orleans economy.
+Many owned successful businesses or engaged in the professions and amassed substantial estates that included real, personal, and slave property.

-Millions were made in commerce as sugar and cotton came downriver on steamboats en route to global markets.
+As sugar and cotton came downriver on steamboats en route to global markets, millions were made in commerce.
 The wealth spread from the plantations to bankers, merchants, insurers, and lawyers who managed finance and logistics.
 This wealth can still be seen today in the magnificent mansions and the opulent townhouses of the French Quarter.

 Mardi Gras had been celebrated with the first French colonists and later with public festivals and private costumed balls.
 However, it was generally an informal affair until 1857, when a group introduced formal parades and elaborate floats.
 Since then, Mardi Gras parades and festivals have become an annual tradition.